niermann/holoaverage/docs/parameters.rst

 :Description: Size of the reconstructed object hologram.
 Reconstructed holograms always have same size in width and
      height.
 This size in pixels is given by this parameter.
 The :ref:`param-roi` of the object holograms is scaled to this size during the reconstruction (by cropping in Fourier space).
-This parameter should be larger than the diameter mask used during the reconstruction as given by the :ref:`param-cut_off` parameter.
+This parameter should be larger than the diameter of filter used during the reconstruction (see :ref:`param-cut_off` parameter).
 For performance reasons a number with low prime factors should be chosen, e.g. prefer ``384 = 3 * 2^7`` over ``383`` (prime).

 .. _param-only_phase: